-- Policies and procedures are reviewed and updated at least annually and should be signed by all involved in the service and dated accordingly. - Diagnostic imaging and interventional procedures using ionising radiation are performed only upon written request from an approved referral source or follow published self-referral policies.
-The request must contain sufficient clinical information to justify the examination (See also section 10.3 on referral).
-For ultrasound examinations, a verbal self-referral from the patient themselves is acceptable but the reasons for the request should be recorded on the report and the sonographer must be able to justify the examination.

-- A written 'intimate examinations and chaperone' policy should be in place.
-It is good practice to offer a suitable chaperone for all intimate procedures; this should be irrespective of the healthcare professional's gender. - All images are interpreted and reported in a timely fashion within an agreed scheme of work. - Protocols relating to all imaging and interventional procedures are available. - Procedures and Protocols as required under IR(ME)R (2000) and (2006) are written and available. - In case of abnormal findings, there should be a policy on referring patients and clients into appropriate care management pathways in a timely fashion.
-There must be a written policy for dealing with results of a critical or urgent nature. - Where cases are complex or equivocal there should be a mechanism for obtaining a second opinion.
-In situations where interpretation is not or cannot be provided, this is identified and an appropriate procedure is agreed with the referrer. - In the event of an adverse incident, individual statements must be written and dated by all concerned as soon as possible after the event.
+- policies and procedures are reviewed and updated at least annually and should be signed by all involved in the service and dated accordingly - diagnostic imaging and interventional procedures using ionising radiation are performed only upon written request from an approved referral source or follow published self-referral policies.
+The request must contain sufficient clinical information to justify the examination (see also section 12.3 on referrals) - a written 'intimate examinations and chaperone' policy should be in place.
+It is good practice to offer a suitable chaperone for all intimate procedures; this should be irrespective of the healthcare professional's gender.
+The SCoR has published a guidance document on intimate examinations and the use of chaperones27 - all images are interpreted and reported in a timely fashion within an agreed scheme of work - protocols relating to all imaging and interventional procedures are available - procedures and protocols as required under the Ionising Radiation Regulations and subsequent amendments must be available.
+In case of abnormal findings, there should be a policy on referring patients and clients into appropriate care management pathways in a timely fashion.
+There must be a written policy for dealing with results of a critical or urgent nature 28 - where cases are complex or equivocal there should be a mechanism for obtaining a second opinion.
+In situations where interpretation is not or cannot be provided, this is identified and an appropriate procedure is agreed with the referrer - in the event of an adverse incident, individual statements must be written and dated by all concerned as soon as possible after the event.
 These will be important in internal/external enquires that may follow.

-10.6 Record keeping and reporting
+12.6 Record keeping and reporting

 Good documentation and record keeping are synonymous.
 Effective patient care requires documentation of diagnosis, treatment and future plans so that there is sharing of communication for all practitioners for the benefit of the patient.
-Many civil cases arise after an initial event, and records are essential in terms of providing clarity, content, style, accuracy and comprehensiveness.
+Many civil cases arise after an initial event and records are essential in terms of providing clarity, content, style, accuracy and comprehensiveness.

-Records must be:
+Records must:

-- made as soon as possible after the examination
+- be made as soon as possible after the examination

-- accurate, comprehensive and clear
+- be accurate, comprehensive and clear

-- written legibly
+- be written legibly

-- free of jargon
+- be free of jargon

-- signed and dated
+- be signed and dated

-- not be altered, unless there is a mechanism for the original report to be readable
+- be unaltered, unless there is a mechanism for the original report to be readable

-- where changes or amendments of records are made, these need to be signed and dated at the time the change or amendment is made.
+- where changes or amendments of records are made, be signed and dated at the time the change or amendment is made.